 Bridget: She’s also pretty fitting, but her acting is hokey very often.
 She just can’t emote outside of timidness.

-Renee: She’s voice is also fine, but she can’t seem to do any emotions outside of bitch and monotone.
+Renee: Her voice is also fine, but she can’t seem to do any emotions outside of bitch and monotone.

-Elliot: Sean Schemmel does a fine job as Elliot, for the most part, but he does nothing to differentiate his voice from Goku’s, besides seem a little more serious, which makes it very distracting.
+Elliot: Sean Schemmel does a fine job as Elliot, for the most part, but he does nothing to differentiate his voice from Goku’s, which makes it very distracting.
 I don’t think I’d mention this if they didn’t reference his role as Goku in the series.

 Dren: His voice is okay.
 He doesn’t get the cute lines down as much as…..uh, another show with the exact same character that I’m not supposed to talk about.
 His voice can be fun, slippery and malicious, but it’s not terribly effective.

 Tarb: Gary Oak is a brat.
 I can’t say anything bad about that.